shzhu15/RollerBall-Chess/Sprints/Sprint2/WeeklyScrums.md

   - Smaller user stories were discussed and created

 ## 10/14/2019 - Sprint 2 officially begins
+ - Main topic of this meeting was creating new, smaller user stories.
+ - 13 total user stories were created for the actions from Sprint 1, and 3 more user stories were created for additional actions from P2
+ - 7 total user stories will be tackled during this sprint.
+ - Goal of Sprint 2 is to develop code that allows the user to see the board, move pieces, register and login and out of an account.
 ### Implementation Decisions:
-- Focus will be on getting a simple gui up and on verfiying the legailty of piece moves
+- Based on feedback from product owner, focus will be on getting a simple gui up and on verfiying the legailty of piece moves
 ### Major Action Items:
+### Administrative:
+  - Redo the traceability link matrix with our new user stories

+### Code Related:
+- Fix the bug that stores a newly registered users username as null.
 - Jared implementing Bishop move legality
 - Dan implementing King move legality
 - Robbie implementing Rook move legality